dasvegy/HubbaBubba/README.md

 # Hubba Bubba
-My Platformer, made in Python with love and Pygame-ce.
+My Platformer, made in Python with Pygame-ce and love.

 ## Titlescreen
 <div>